seed-labs/seed-emulator/README.md

 ddcompiler.compile('./test-ddocker') # output dir
 ```

-The "distributed simulations" works by making all IX networks overlay networks.
+The "distributed emulations" works by making all IX networks overlay networks.
 For this to work, all participating docker hosts must join the same swarm, and IX network and container must be started on the master Docker host before other ASes' containers.

 #### Graphviz

 This is not a real compiler.
-Instead of building the simulation, the Graphviz compiler collects all graphs from different layers and save them to the output directory.
+Instead of building the emulation, the Graphviz compiler collects all graphs from different layers and save them to the output directory.

 ```python
 gcompiler = Graphviz()